jouni-kantola/razor-partial-views-webpack-plugin/README.md

 - `yarn add razor-partial-views-webpack-plugin --dev`

 `razor-partial-views-webpack-plugin` is an extension of `templated-assets-webpack-plugin`.
 For more configuration options and detailed control, use [templated-assets-webpack-plugin](https://github.com/jouni-kantola/templated-assets-webpack-plugin).

+## Example
+Included in the plugin repository is an example webpack setup where various [rules](https://github.com/jouni-kantola/razor-partial-views-webpack-plugin/blob/master/example/razor-partial-views-config.js) are used.
+By executing `npm run example`, partial views are created e.g. for inlining CSS and webpack's runtime.

 ## Feedback
 * For feedback, bugs or change requests, please use [Issues](https://github.com/jouni-kantola/razor-partial-views-webpack-plugin/issues).